Arche Resonance Theory

 15.1 Amplitude as Weight

-In the Archeos, A is not a geometric quantity but a relational one: it determines the degree to which a given Archeonic expression participates in the total balance.
-The balance condition requires that for every expression with amplitude A, an expression with amplitude -A exists.
-In the ensemble as a whole, the contributions cancel exactly.
+In the Archeos, A is relational before it is geometric.
+It determines the strength with which a given expression participates in the total balance.
+For every amplitude A, there is an amplitude -A in the complete ensemble, and the global sum remains zero.

 15.2 Asymmetric Boundaries and Curvature